luciusmagn/magnusi.tech/posts/huoh.md

 "Hello?
 Where am I?"

-"Howdy Jake, I'm mag.
+"Howdy Jay, I'm mag.
 I'm afraid you are in hell."

 "Hell?
 What?
 This must be some kind of trick, right?
 Do you work with Antonio?"